All posts filed under: India

 I Really Wanted to Love the Hippie Outpost of Pushkar, But This…

 From everything I had read, Pushkar sounded like my kind of place.
 A placid lake in a small desert outpost?
 Yes please.
 It was just the relief one needed from the mania of New Delhi and the traffic-choked streets of Jaipur.
 But what had me seriously travel-stoked on Pushkar was that it supposedly enjoyed some seriously boho vibes.
 My guidebook wrote: “Pushkar’s spiritual energy also attracted the hippy overlanders of the 1960s, and the budget hotels and cafes set up to cater for them have kept it firmly on the backpacker trail.”
-Complicit in this description was this travel blogger’s swoon-worthy review: 6 Reasons to Put Pushkar on Your Bucket List Perfect!
+Complicit in this description was this travel blogger’s swoon-worthy review: Perfect!
 I thought.
 Just my brand of gypset travel.
 Except that it wasn’t, which I realized when my expectations confronted reality.
 You see, I had anticipated more of this… but found more of this: Err…that is not my brand of boho.
 Allow me to recount our visit.
 We arrived in Pushkar just before the golden hour, some 90 minutes before sunset.
-Sadly, our …
+Sadly, our quick-moving schedule permitted us just one night.
+Upon arrival, …

 Are Photo Shoots Becoming Our New Travel Souvenir?